Lukita Maxwell Went From Bali To Utah To Generation — All To Change Her Own Generation

 Where you’ll see me next: NYC!!
 I’m beyond excited for a queer, Chinese-American short I’ll be working on following Genera+ion.
 So stoked.

-PRISCAVera top; PRISCAVera pants; Gucci Python-Print Sandal, $890, available at gucci.com; Éliou earrings; Machete Interchangeable Link Bracelet, $115, available at shopmachete.com.
+PRISCAVera top; PRISCAVera pants; Gucci Python-Print Sandal, $1160, available at gucci.com; Éliou earrings; Machete Interchangeable Link Bracelet, $115 USD, available at shopmachete.com.

 FAVES